wizzomafizzo/MiSTer_BGM/README.md

 Individual music files can be configured to loop a certain number of times.
 If you have a short piece of background music from a game that you'd like to run longer, you can set it so that when that track starts playing it will loop a certain number of times before continuing to the next track.

-You can do this be renaming the music file so it has a `X##_` in front of the filename where `##` is the number of times it should loop with a leading zero.
+You can do this be renaming the music file so it has `X##_` in front of the filename where `##` is the number of times it should loop with a leading zero.
 For example: `X05_My File.mp3` would loop it 5 times, while `X23_My File.mp3` would loop it 23 times.